SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 #### Viewing Requests

-Any user non-public user can run the `View requests` command to see the full list.
+A user that is in at least one permission group user can run the `View requests` command to see the full list.
 This is an example output:

 | Request # | Display Name | User Id | Requesting | Requested at            |
 |-----------|--------------|---------|------------|-------------------------|